ingenmaffen/how-i-met-arch-linux/README.md

 ## After-install stuff

 So, if everything is according to plan, you reboot your computer and boot Arch Linux from your hard drive (or solid state drive) and you are greeted with a prompt to encrypt your file system.
 After you've done that, you are expected to log in.
-I recommend using the root, because you have to install a lot of stuff so you don't need to write sudo all the time.
+I recommend using the root, because you have to install a lot of stuff so you don't need to write "sudo" all the time.

 After logging in, run